christophertbrown/bioscripts/README.md

 ### requirements

-* requires python 2.7 and that tokyocabinet be installed within your python 2.7 path
+* python2.7
+* tokyocabinet
-* requires "databases" env. variable that specifies the path where a "ncbi" directory will be created for storing taxonomy databases
+* "databases" env. variable that specifies the path to where an "ncbi" directory will be created for storing taxonomy databases

 ### notes

 * taxonomy databases are created the first time the script is run (usually takes ~1 day to generate)
-* Note: taxonomy databases are downloaded from NCBI and will need to be updated periodically
+* taxonomy databases are downloaded from NCBI and will need to be updated periodically (delete or move the old databases and re-run id2tax.py)
 * for help see `id2tax.py -h`

 ### example usage: